Amanda Waller: Early history

 Amanda Waller was established as a widow who escaped Chicago's Cabrini–Green housing projects with her surviving family after her two eldest children and her husband were murdered.
 Waller excelled in political science and became a congressional aide.
 During that time, she discovered the existence of the first two incarnations of the Squad.
-Taking elements from both, she proposed the development of its third incarnation to the White House and was placed in charge upon its approval.
+Taking elements from both, she proposed the development of its third incarnation of the White House and was placed in charge upon its approval.

 Federal service years

-Amanda Waller formed the agency to serve as a small, quasi-independent branch of Task Force X. Valentina Vostok brought former NYPD Lieutenant Harry Stein into the agency as an operative.
+Amanda Waller formed the Agency to serve as a small, quasi-independent branch of Task Force X. Valentina Vostok brought former NYPD Lieutenant Harry Stein into the agency as an operative.
 Amanda Waller later promoted Stein to the command position and demoted Vostok.
 Harry Stein would later reorganize the Agency and name it Checkmate.

 Waller's tenure as the official of the third Suicide Squad was tumultuous and controversial.
 Despite many successes, she developed a habit of defying her superiors in Washington to achieve legitimate and personal goals on more than one occasion.
 The earliest conflict between her and her superiors revolved around the leadership of the Suicide Squad.
 Although she wanted the Bronze Tiger—a martial artist she helped recover after he had been brainwashed by the League of Assassins—to lead the team, he was relegated to second-in-command, and Rick Flag Jr. was made the leader instead.
 Waller resentfully presumed the situation to be racially charged, related to her status as a black woman and Bronze Tiger's skin tone.
 However, the Tiger himself did not believe this was a factor, considering this resulted from mistrust due to the brainwashing imposed upon him by the League of Assassins.

 Her relationship with the squad itself was one of mutual dislike.
 Most of the team's criminal members did not take to Waller's methods (most notably Captain Boomerang), and even the team's heroes were often at odds with Waller.
 Waller's inability to deal and compromise with her troops led to Nemesis's departure from the team and the death of a US senator, which indirectly caused the death of Rick Flag Jr. These types of conflicts, however, were not only limited to her superiors and her team but also extended to Batman, who opposed the forming of the Suicide Squad (although he would later help to reform it).
 Nonetheless, the team remained loyal to her, often choosing to side with her instead of the government.